-Tighten both manifold door screws securely.
+• Tighten the manifold door screws securely.

-- Remove any fiberglass between gasket and combustion chamber. - Replace viewport if glass is missing or damaged. - Replace the manifold component block if it is missing or removed. - Replace door gasket if it is damaged. - Check the door gasket for damage or embedded debris prior to installation. - Inspect the viewport for damage and replace as required. - Insert the burner assembly into the burner compartment, making sure that the burner assembly sits firmly against the burner bracket inside the combustion chamber.
+- Remove any fiberglass between gasket and combustion chamber. - Replace viewport if glass is missing or damaged. - Replace the manifold component block if it is missing or removed. - Replace door gasket if it is damaged. - Check the door gasket for damage or embedded debris prior to installation. - Inspect the viewport for damage and replace as required. - Insert the burner assembly into the burner compartment, making sure that the burner assembly sits firmly against the burner bracket and spring (if equipped) inside the combustion chamber.
 See Figure 51.